SnowyMouse/invader/CONTRIBUTING.md

 - Generated executables use hyphens instead of underscores
 - CMakeLists.txt must be written as such because life is unfair
 - File extensions, if present, must be lowercase

-### Text conventions
-- Use American English
-    - The American English dialect is specifically used for consistency in spelling
-    - Comments inside of issues and pull requests do not specifically need to use the American English dialect, but they should not require a translator for American English speakers to read, either.
-- Use ISO dates (YYYY-MM-DD)
-    - The ISO date format is universally easy to understand, as it removes ambiguity and puts the date components in a logical order.
-- Use soft tabs of four spaces in length
-- Use commas (`,`) when separating thousands, and use decimal points (`.`) when a decimal point is needed
-- Use the metric system when applicable.
-The only exception to this is when talking about world units, which one world unit in Halo is equal to 10 feet or 3.048 meters.
-- Use IEC base-2 units when referring to a large number of bytes (i.e. KiB, MiB, GiB, TiB, etc.)
-    - This is to prevent confusion.
-Windows uses MB and GB as 2^20 and 2^30 bytes, respectively, while almost everything else uses MB and GB as 10^3 and 10^6 bytes, respectively.
-- All text files must end with a newline
-    - Most text editors do this for you

 ### Markdown conventions
 - Capitalize the first letter of headings as well as any proper noun